-- 2.1 The Planning and Compulsory Purchase Act 2004 established a framework for the preparation of planning policy documents on which the development management decisions of the Council would be based. - 2.2 The Act (as amended by Section 111 of the Localism Act 2011) states that a Local Development Scheme (LDS) must specify: - Development Plan Documents (DPDs)1; - The subject matter and geographical area to which each Development Plan Document relates: - Which Development Plan Documents, if any, are to be prepared jointly with one or more other local planning authorities; - Any matter or area in respect of which the authority has agreed (or proposes to agree) to the constitution of a joint committee [with other Local Planning Authorities]; and - The timetable for the preparation and revision of the Development Plan Documents. - Development Plan Documents is the legal term used in the Planning and Compulsory Purchase Act 2004, although these are more commonly collectively known as the Local Plan.
+- 2.1 The Planning and Compulsory Purchase Act 2004 established a framework for the preparation of planning policy documents on which the development management decisions of the Council would be based. - 2.2 The Act (as amended by Section 111 of the Localism Act 2011) states that a Local Development Scheme (LDS) must specify: - Development Plan Documents (DPDs)1; - The subject matter and geographical area to which each Development Plan Document relates: - Which Development Plan Documents, if any, are to be prepared jointly with one or more other local planning authorities; - Any matter or area in respect of which the authority has agreed (or proposes to agree) to the constitution of a joint committee [with other Local Planning Authorities]; and - The timetable for the preparation and revision of the Development Plan Documents.

+1 Development Plan Documents is the legal term used in the Planning and Compulsory Purchase Act 2004, although these are more commonly collectively known as the Local Plan.

-- 2.3 National Planning Practice Guidance (PPG)2 advises that a Local Development Scheme must specify (among other matters) the development plan documents (i.e local plans) which when prepared, will comprise part of the development plan for the area.
+- 2.3 National Planning Practice Guidance (PPG)2 advises that a Local Development Scheme must specify (among other matters) the development plan documents (i.e. local plans) which when prepared, will comprise part of the development plan for the area.
 Local planning authorities are encouraged to include details of other documents which form (or will form) part of the development plan for the area, such as Neighbourhood Plans.
 The Local Development Scheme must be made publicly available and kept up to date.
 It is important that local communities and interested parties can keep track of progress.
-Local planning authorities should publish their Local Development Scheme on their website. - 2.4 The Development Plan for Test Valley currently comprises the Adopted Test Valley Borough Revised Local Plan 2011-2029 Development Plan Document (DPD) and the Adopted Hampshire Minerals and Waste Local Plan 2013. - 2.5 Additionally, there are Made neighbourhood plans for the following parishes which also form part of the Development Plan : - Goodworth Clatford Neighbourhood Plan 2018-2029, - Upper Clatford Neighbourhood Plan 2019-2029 - Chilbolton Neighbourhood Plan 2019-2029 - Charlton Neighbourhood Plan 2019-2029 - Thruxton Neighbourhood Plan 2020-2029 - 2.6 The Test Valley LDS applies to the Borough outside of the New Forest National Park.
+Local planning authorities should publish their Local Development Scheme on their website. - 2.4 The Development Plan for Test Valley currently comprises the Adopted Test Valley Borough Revised Local Plan 2011-2029 Development Plan Document (DPD) and the Adopted Hampshire Minerals and Waste Local Plan 2013. - 2.5 Additionally, there are Made neighbourhood plans for the following parishes which also form part of the Development Plan: - Goodworth Clatford Neighbourhood Plan 2018-2029, - Upper Clatford Neighbourhood Plan 2019-2029 - Chilbolton Neighbourhood Plan 2019-2029 - Charlton Neighbourhood Plan 2019-2029 - Thruxton Neighbourhood Plan 2020-2029 - West Dean and West Tytherley Neighbourhood Plan 2022-2035 - Houghton Neighbourhood Plan 2020-2029 - Kings Somborne Neighbourhood Plan 2020 to 2029 - 2.6 The Test Valley LDS applies to the Borough outside of the New Forest National Park.
 The New Forest National Park Authority, which came into being in April 2005, is responsible for planning of the part of the Borough which lies within the Park and will have its own LDS.3 The Adopted New Forest National Park Local Plan 2016-2036 forms the Development Plan for those parts of the Borough which fall within the New Forest National Park. - 2.7 The LDS is intended to be a public statement of the Council's programme for the production of DPDs.
-The Scheme sets out the time lines for production of documents including gathering data, consultation, public scrutiny at an Examination and its adoption. - 2.8 Within the legislation there is also scope to prepare Supplementary Planning Documents (SPDs).
+The Scheme sets out the timelines for production of documents including gathering data, consultation, public scrutiny at an Examination and its adoption. - 2.8 Within the legislation there is also scope to prepare Supplementary Planning Documents (SPDs).
 They replace Supplementary Planning Guidance (SPGs) such as planning briefs which the Council has produced from time to time.
 The SPDs do not have the status of DPDs but would be subject to consultation and, once adopted, will be a material consideration in the decision making process.
-Appendix 3 sets out the Council's current supplementary planning guidance and supplementary planning documents. - 2.9 Under the Planning Act 2008 there is no need for SPDs to be included within the LDS however given the Council will continue to produce SPDs when appropriate, details on the progress in preparing SPDs are included within the LDS for transparency.
+Appendix 3 sets out the Council's current supplementary planning guidance and supplementary planning documents.